PietroValente/pietrovalente/README.md

 I strongly believe in the power of **knowledge sharing**, I consider **crowdsourcing** to be the true **key** to the **success** of a project.

-I personally have often drawn inspiration from projects shared on GitHub, and for this reason, I feel it is fair and necessary to share all the projects I have developed throughout my academic journey and beyond.
+I personally have often drawn inspiration from projects shared on GitHub, and for this reason, I feel it is fair and necessary to share all the projects I have developed throughout my academic journey and beyond in this profile.
 Further down, in the "Pinned" section, you can discover the ones that I consider to be the most significant.

 If you have any doubts or questions regarding a project, please don't hesitate to contact me!
 I am available to assist you.